 MV Carnival Spirit

-A magnificent view of the Carnival Sprit as she arrived in
+A magnificent view of the Carnival Sprit as

 Her decks were packed with passengers as she arrived on a perfect day, having had the ultimate cruise vacation!

 All Photographs on this page were provided © by Carnival Cruises Australia

 The first slide is located high up the ship and it is called “Green Thunder” being water slide being fully enclosed, but it commences with a 10 metre close-to-vertical drop and it then heads over the side of the ship and this will have you flying at 65km/h and it then will come to a sudden conclusion.
 On the deck where it ends, there is also a huge water bucket drop that is located up high on the deck, which is very popular, and then you can always continue down on the yellow twister water slide into the aft pool down on Lido Deck, all this is part of Carnivals wonderful WaterWorks.™ In addition there is also a mini water slide for the little ones, who are not permitted to use the big slides!

 AS you can see here the great height of Carnival WaterWorks™ Green Thunder, but the vertical drop is out of sight

 The bend actually goes over the ocean, although it is hard to see this from this image

 WaterWorks™, Green Thunder, the giant water bucket and the littlies mini slide